blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t in3_ctx_execute(in3_ctx_t *ctx);
 ```

-tries to execute the context, but stops whenever data are required.
+execute the context, but stops whenever data are required.

 This function should be used in order to call data in a asyncronous way, since this function will not use the transport-function to actually send it.